 CHEEF and GoGreen Financing are paid for by investor-owned utility ratepayer program funds.

-Additional important participants include finance companies (credit unions, banks, and specialty lenders) who bring the private capital needed to finance energy efficiency projects, and local contractors, who install the projects.
+Additional important participants include finance companies (credit unions; banks; and specialty lenders, lease and service agreement providers) who bring the private capital needed to finance energy efficiency projects, and local contractors, who install the projects.